8ouncesDried Red Chile Pepper Pods20 - 25 dried chile pods

 Heat a large fry pan over medium high heat.
 Dry roast the chile peppers in batches, until they release fragrance, about 1 minute per side.
 Use a large spatula to press them every once in awhile.
 As they toast they'll soften a bit, so pressing will help more surface of the pepper toast on the bottom of the skillet.
 Don't over toast them, as they'll impart a bitter flavor to the sauce.

-Once the chile peppers have been toasted and removed from pan, add cumin seeds and garlic cloves..
+Once the chile peppers have been toasted and removed from pan, add cumin seeds and garlic cloves.
 Shaking the pan, toast until fragrant.
-This should take about 30 seconds.
+This should take less than 30 seconds.
 Remove from pan quickly or they'll burn.

 Once the chiles are cool enough to handle, break the tops off and shake out the seeds.